Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian

 The possession and supply of other illicit drugs such as cannabis, meth/amphetamine, heroin and cocaine are prohibited in Australia.
 Illicit drugs are commonly sourced for use from friends and relatives, dealers and online (AIHW 2020).
 Research with people who use drugs suggest illicit drugs are readily available in Australia.

 The Illicit Drug Reporting System (IDRS) is an annual survey of people (18 years and older) who injected drugs at least once monthly in the preceding 6 months and resided in the capital cities of Australia; it includes questions about the availability of illicit drugs.
-The latest IDRS data were collected from June–July 2021.
+The latest IDRS data were collected from May–July 2022.